Admin Hours: 8am-9pm

 Air ambulance for my husband from Orlando back to Kentucky after his heart attack and surgery... were FABULOUS as his medical team... flew such a smooth flight!
 Can’t say enough about these guys!
 Kim R.

 Air Ambulance by Air Trek, one of the Nation’s oldest air ambulance services, is a family owned and operated air medical program that has been providing air medical transportationservice since 1978.

 The Cessna Citation Jet aircraft were designed to meet tough airline specifications, have a three and a half times better safety record, and are considered to be the most popular aircraft in the world for special air ambulance medical flights.

-The Cessna Citation Eagle is a single pilot, pressurized jet aircraft, radar equipped with the Nexgen Traffic Information Services and Nexrad Weather.
-This aircraft can accommodate one patient, two family members, the air medical flight team and two suit cases.
+The Cessna Citation Eagle is a single pilot, pressurized jet aircraft, equipped with the Nexgen Traffic Information Services and Nexrad Weather.
+It can accommodate one patient, two passengers, two suit cases, and the medical team.

 Wayne currently serves as Air Trek’s Chief Pilot and FAA approved Check Airman overseeing pilot recruitment, training, and company certification.

 Dana was approved by the FAA to serve in the required position of Director of Operations in 1984 and has served in that position for the past 28 years.
 He has been continually qualified as a pilot for Air Trek since 1979.